 Me: WHERE’S THE HOT SAUCE, TOM.

-Me: Tom, that is OUR hot sauce.
-Not Tom’s hot sauce.
+Me: Tom, that is OUR hot sauce which is meant to stay in OUR house.
+Not Tom’s hot sauce to take out gallavanting.

 Tom: I said I was taking it this morning.
 You have the other hot sauce.